olaoluwaayanbola/olaoluwaayanbola/README.md

 --My name is olaoluwa i am a junior software developer looking for new job opportunities

-- 🔭 I am currently working on an E-commerce webapp using Next.js and MongoDB
+- 🔭 I am currently working on an E-commerce webapplication using Next.js and MongoDB

 - 🌱 I’m currently learning Node js and express